MicrosoftDocs/win32/desktop-src/SbsCs/application-manifests.md

 On Windows 10, this element forces a process to use UTF-8 as the process code page.
 For more information, see [Use the UTF-8 code page](/windows/uwp/design/globalizing/use-utf8-code-page).
 On Windows 10, the only valid value for **activeCodePage** is **UTF-8**.

 Starting in Windows 11, this element also allows selection of either the legacy non-UTF-8 code page, or code pages for a specific locale for legacy application compatibility.
 Modern applications are strongly encouraged to use Unicode.
-On Windows 11, this value may also be set to **Legacy** or a locale name such as **en-US** or **ja-JP**.
+On Windows 11, **activeCodePage** may also be set to the value **Legacy** or a locale name such as **en-US** or **ja-JP**.

 - On machines configured to a UTF-8 system active code page, **Legacy** will revert the process to the system locale code pages.
 If the system locale does not have defined code pages, then Windows-1252/437 will be used.
-The **Legacy** codepage setting is only supported in Fusion manifests and only beginning with Windows 11
+The **Legacy** codepage setting is only supported in Fusion manifests and only beginning with Windows 11.
 - When a locale name such as **en-US** is supplied, then the process code page will be set appropriately for that locale code page.
 For example, Windows-1252 and 437 for en-US, or 932 for ja-JP.

 This element was first added in Windows 10 version 1903 (May 2019 Update).
 You can declare this property and target/run on earlier Windows builds, but you must handle legacy code page detection and conversion as usual.
 This element has no attributes.